Jananzzzz/JupyterNotebook/README.md

-# this is a repo for jupyter notebook and pytorch testing.
+# This is a repo for jupyter notebook and pytorch testing.